 Who doesn’t love 4K?
 With a whopping 8.3 million pixels, a 3840 x 2160 resolution is quite the luxury these days.
-With a 4K monitor or TV, movies and games look impeccably sharp and detailed.
+With a 4K monitor or TV, movies and games look impeccably sharp and detailed, and productivity also gets a boost.
 But that’s assuming your content is actually being delivered in 4K resolution.

 If you own a 4K game or a 4K Blu-Ray, for example, and you’re playing it on a 4K display, you’re in the clear.
 But when it comes to 4K streaming, there’s more involved.
 Part of that is due to video codecs, of which there are two key ones today: H.265 and H.264.